 Are you getting a MySQL error: too many connections?
-Here's what the error means, and what you can do to resolve it.
+This error occurs when the MySQL server reaches its maximum allowed number of client connections.
+Let's look at precisely what the "too many connections" MySQL error means and what you can do to resolve it.

 MySQL Error “too many connections”: What’s the Problem?